OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/dd/supplier.md

 ---
 title: supplier
-description: This page provides a list of suppliers from a ticker provided, sourced from CSIMarket.
+description: "This page provides a list of suppliers from a ticker provided, sourced" from CSIMarket.
 The 'supplier' command is highlighted in this page, including its usage and parameters.
 keywords: